getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/stacktrace.md

 `abs_path`:

-: The absolute path to filename.
+: The absolute path to the source file.

 `context_line`: